hoodoo-digital/acme/README.md

 `acme create` generates stories for each component variation under the `components` directory of the source directory defined by `--source` or `-s` option.
 The source directory would be the same as the destination directory in the `pull` command.
 The following assets are created:

 1. `stories`

    Contains `.stories.js` files for each component.
 Each file in turn contains individual stories for that component.

 2. `.storybook/preview.js`

    This file imports the assets added to the `resources` directory as well as the entry point to the webpack application at `/src/main/webpack/site/main.ts`--this enables storybook to render the components with the default CSS and JavaScript from the AEM Core Components along with your own custom CSS and JavaScript.

+3. `stories/artboards.json`

+   This file is only created if `designDocUrl` and `apiKey` are specified in the `acme.settings.json` file __AND__ the settings file is passed to the `create` command through the `config` option.
+It contains a list of all the artboards that are a part of the design document and their public urls.

 ## Example Setup